top of page

 HANNAH

 Hannah is an independent record label owner who believes deeply in artistic integrity.
 Intelligent and driven, she sees potential in Martin but quickly senses something isn’t right about his sudden success.
-While Martin assumes she’s impressed by him, Hannah may be the first person capable of exposing the truth.
+While Martin assumes she’s impressed by him, Hannah may be the first person capable of discovering the truth.

 OSCAR